Here in the States, we call them fish sandwiches or fish burgers.

-A great benefit of homemade fish burgers is, you choose the oil used for making them.
+A great benefit of homemade fish sandwiches is, you choose the oil used for making them.
 Fish does not have to be deep-fried to be delicious.

 Your family will benefit from healthy seafood.